zeyadomar/Movie-Recommender/README.md

 * the engine is going to recommend you a movie from the movies available in the database based on your rating

+## Under the hood

+the app is using pearson correlation to see what is the relation between the rated movies and the new movies in the database and based on the ratings it is going to recommend the most appropriate movie.